One Pot Pasta Recipes – over 15 easy recipes!

 Can you boil pasta and vegetables together?

-I like to sauté the firmer vegetables in the pan before I add the sauce and pasta.
+Sauté the firmer vegetables in the pan before you add the sauce and pasta.
 If you’re adding spinach, or kale, or green peas, put those in the pan the last few minutes of cooking so they don’t get overdone.
-I also like to throw in a few chopped herbs at this point.
+You can also throw in a few chopped herbs at this point.